Power cuts spark protests as India swelters

 Weeks of power and water shortages have sparked widespread anger and underscored the infrastructure shortages that affect even the wealthier parts of Asia’s third-largest economy and hurt its growth.

-Gurgaon, a business and industry hub next to New Delhi and home to corporate giants such as Microsoft Corp and Google Inc., has been hit especially hard this hot season.
+Gurgaon, a business and industry hub next to New Delhi and home to corporate giants such as Microsoft Corp (MSFT.O) and Google Inc. (GOOG.O), has been hit especially hard this hot season.

 Technical glitches have disrupted the functioning of two power plants that supply the majority of its electricity.